manjotmb20/Rdatasets/doc/Stat2Data/rst/Pines.rst

 Details
 ~~~~~~~

-This dataset contains information data from an experiment conducted by
+This dataset contains data from an experiment conducted by the
-the Department of Biology at Kenyon College at a site near the campus in
+Department of Biology at Kenyon College at a site near the campus in
 Gambier, Ohio.
 In April 1990, student and faculty volunteers planted
 1000 white pine (Pinus strobes) seedlings at the Brown Family
 Environmental Center.
 These seedlings were planted in two grids,